dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     GET /api/26/messages

-One particular message can also be retreived using GET.
+One particular message can also be retrieved using GET.

     GET /api/26/messages/{uid}